Experiential Grief Skills on the Camino

 This retreat includes extensive planning whereby we prepay for spaces to gather, therefore all payments are non-refundable regardless of the reason for cancellation even in the case of force majeure.
 We are often waitlisted and do our very best to try and replace a cancelled spot with another participant if ample notice is provided in writing.
 Upon that being successful, funds are returned except for the initial deposit and administration fee.
 It is important to understand that by purchasing a ticket for the retreat, you are agreeing to abide by our cancellation policy.
 If you have any further questions or concerns, please don't hesitate to reach out to us.

-Workshops led by and co presented by an experienced therapist, Nicole Ripley, MC, RCC and Sarah Poole, RCC.
+Workshops led by and co-presented by experienced therapists, Nicole Ripley, MC, RCC and Sarah Poole, RCC (Sarah is also the Lead Guide for the walk).

 Sarah Poole, RCC, is a trauma therapist based in Vancouver, BC, devoted to helping people reconnect with safety, resilience, and self-trust.
-Her work is grounded in nervous system science and compassion, integrating Polyvagal-informed therapy, EFT, Somatic EMDR, Brainspotting, therapeutic yoga, and self-compassion practices.
+Her work is grounded in nervous system science and compassion, integrating Polyvagal-informed therapy, Emotionally Focused Therapy (EFT), Somatic EMDR, Brainspotting, therapeutic yoga, and self-compassion practices.

 Sarah specializes in guiding clients through trauma recovery using body-based and attachment-focused approaches that gently support deep, lasting change.
-Her style is warm, grounded, and intuitive — blending clinical expertise with embodied wisdom.
+She believes that healing happens not only through insight but through the body’s capacity to relearn safety and connection.
+Her style is warm, grounded, and intuitive — blending clinical expertise with embodied wisdom to help people move through pain with greater steadiness and self-understanding.

 Beyond the therapy room, Sarah is an international retreat leader, facilitating transformational experiences in Mexico, Nicaragua, the Dominican Republic, and Spain.
 Her retreats weave together trauma-informed healing, movement, mindfulness, and community in restorative natural settings.

-A dedicated pilgrim at heart, Sarah has walked over 3,500 km along the Camino de Santiago — an experience that deeply informs her belief in healing as a courageous, step-by-step (‘poco a poco’ ‘little by little’) journey back to oneself.
+A dedicated pilgrim at heart, Sarah has walked over 3,000 km along the Camino de Santiago — an experience that deeply informs both her life and her therapeutic philosophy.
+The Camino has taught her that healing, like pilgrimage, unfolds step by step: through presence, courage, and the willingness to keep moving forward poco a poco — little by little — back to oneself.

 Nicole Ripley, BA, MC, Registered Clinical Counsellor & Group Practice Owner